Tooth Extraction in Nashville, TN

 Other options may be better if:

 Not sure if extraction is necessary?
-We evaluate each case individually and discuss all alternatives before recommending removal.
-Our goal is always to preserve your natural teeth when possible—but when extraction is the best path forward, we'll perform it gently and help you plan your tooth replacement.
+Each case is evaluated individually, and all alternatives are discussed before recommending removal.
+The goal is always to preserve natural teeth when possible—but when extraction is the best path forward, it is performed gently with replacement planning built in.

 Your Questions Answered